The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

-In fact, \citet{PP13} noticed that the outer slope of the power law density profile of the newly formed stellar cluster will be steeper by a factor of 1.5 at most than that of the initial starless gas according to their model. } That is, if the initial starless gas has a power law profile $\rho_0 \propto r^{-p}$ with an index of $p=2$, then stars would follow the power law profile $\rho_\star\propto r^{-q}$ with index of $q\leq 3p/2 = 3$ \citep{PP13}.
-Or, if we assume that density profile of the formed cluster follows the Plummer model \citep[e.g. ][]{Bek+17}, i.e. $\rho_\star(r)\propto r^{-q}$ with $q=5$ at the outer part, then the density profile of the initial star-forming gas at the outer part would follow the power-law $\rho_\mathrm{0,gas}(r)\propto r^{-10/3}\approx r^{-3.3}$. {\bf}{ In this case, the gas mass is converging with $r \to \infty$, thus the radially integrated SFE is also converging to the total SFE $(\lim_{r \to \infty} \mathrm{SFE_r}(r) = \mathrm{SFE_{tot}})$.
-However, measuring SFE at the infinity is unphysical, therefore \citet{Bek+17} proposed to measure the global SFE at $r=10a_\mathrm{P}$ to robustly estimate the integrated SFE.
+between the local surface densities of young stellar objects, $\Sigma_\star$, and the column density of gas, $\Sigma_\mathrm{gas}$, in 8 nearby star-forming regions \citep[see also the recent results by ][]{Pokhrel+20}.
+This corresponds to an increase in SFE with increasing gas density meaning that stellar density profile has a steeper power law slope than that of gas. \citet{PP13} explained that such a correlation is the consequence of the star formation taking place with a constant efficiency per free-fall time with their local-density driven clustered star formation model.
+In the state-of-the-art hybrid hydro-dynamical/$N$-body simulations of clustered star formation the residual gas and newly formed stars follow power law density profiles with indexes of about 2 and 3, respectively \citep{Li+2019,Sirius2}. } In fact, \citet{PP13} noticed that the outer slope of the power law density profile of the newly formed stellar cluster will be steeper by a factor of 1.5 at most than that of the initial starless gas according to their model. } That is, if the initial starless gas has a power law profile $\rho_0 \propto r^{-p}$ with an index of $p=2$, then stars would follow the power law profile $\rho_\star\propto r^{-q}$ with index of $q\leq 3p/2 = 3$ \citep{PP13}. { In case of \citet{Bek+17} the formed cluster follows the Plummer density profile, i.e. $q=5$ at the outer part, and the density profile of the initial star-forming gas at the outer part follows the power-law with ${p\approx 3.3}$.} { In Fig.~\ref{fig:dps} we demonstrate this relation between the slopes of power law densities for a few fiducial cases of the Plummer-like stellar density profiles $\rho_\star\propto(1+r^2/a_\star^2)^{-q/2}$ (see Eq.~\ref{eq:rho_P}) with $q=3,4,5$ (for $a_\star=1\ \mathrm{pc}$ and $M_\star=6000\msol$), and the initial gas power law density profiles $\rho_0\propto(1+r^2/a^2)^{-p/2}$ with $p=2,2.6,3.3$, respectively.
+The initial gas profile is $\rho_0=\rho_\star+\rho_\mathrm{gas}(\epsilon_\mathrm{ff}t_\mathrm{SF})$, where $\rho_\mathrm{gas}$ is the recovered density profile of the residual gas after time $t_\mathrm{SF}=3$~Myr since the onset of the star formation with $\eff=0.05$.}

+{ The power law density slope of the observed gas clumps commonly varies in the range of $1\leq p\leq 2$ \citep{Lada+2010, Kainulainen+14, PP2020}.
+However, \citet{Schneider+15} reported about molecular gas clumps having a steep power law density slope up to $p<4$.
+That is any of the three fiducial models we show in Fig.~\ref{fig:dps} may exist according to observations.